Home

 This list is the ultimate compact galaxy list.
 All of them are less than an arc minute.
 Think about it, 1 arc minute is 60 arc seconds, meaning that many entire Palomar Compact Galaxy groups would be covered by Jupiter!
 (76 pages, 9MB) Print Version

 Selected Small Galaxy Groups – Small Galaxy Groups inspired by the Astronomical League Galaxy Clusters Observing Club with some additional selections.
-60+ groups.
-8” or larger scope.
-(150 pages, 54MB) Print Version
+102 groups.
+8 inch or larger scope.
+(221 pages, 44MB) Print Version (Printed on 80# coated paper)

 Galaxy Trios and Triple Systems – Galaxy Trios inspired by Miles Paul’s list and by the Astronomical League Galaxy Groups Observing Club.
-But there are much more than the two original lists, some very challenging for large telescopes such as my 30" reflector.
+But there are much more than the two original lists, some very challenging for large telescopes such as my 30 inch reflector.
 240+ trios and triple systems.
-8” or larger scope.
-(287 pages, 84MB) Print Version
+8 inch or larger scope.
+(287 pages, 84MB) Print Version (Printed on 80# coated paper)

 Extra: